eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/graphs.md

 ### Adjacency list

-An **adjacency list** is a data structure that uses a array of lists to store the edges of vertices.
+An **adjacency list** is a data structure that uses an array of lists to store the edges of vertices.

 Adjacency lists are more efficient at representing sparse graphs than adjacency matrices {% cite algorithm-design-manual -l 152 %}.